nolacoder/01-Challenge/README.md

 I was tasked to refactor a marketing webpage for the company Horiseon.
 I improved the code in the following ways:

- - Updated non-semantic HTML elements with easy to understand samantic elements.
+ - Updated non-semantic HTML elements with easy to understand semantic elements.
- - Ensured the HTML elements follow and easy to understand and logical structure.
+ - Ensured the HTML elements follow an easy to understand and logical structure.
- - Added alt text for all images to improve SEO and the accessibiity user experience.
+ - Added alt text for all images to improve SEO and the accessibility user experience.
  - Ensured that all header elements fall in sequential order.
- - Added a descriptive page title to iporve SEO and user experience.
+ - Added a descriptive page title to improve SEO and user experience.

 ## Usage